FrancescoSaverioZuppichini/DL-benchmark/README.md

 If everything went well, you should not see any output in the app.log contained in booth folders.

 ### How the test works
-For booth frameworks we created some random images and labels and we tried to classify them.
-For Pytorch we are using a 'large' resnet34 model to stress the GPU a little more, while in tensorflow we are just using a simple fc model.
-The training outputs are contained into `logs.csv` inside each folder.
+For both frameworks, we created some random images and labels and we tried to classify them.
+For Pytorch we are using a 'large' resnet34 model to stress the GPU a little more, while in TensorFlow we are just using a simple fc model.
+The training outputs are contained in `logs.csv` inside each folder.